hk-mars/mona-lisp/design.md

 - Macro
 - more

-## Profile
+## profile
 For improving performance of application.

-## Err
+## err
 For dealing with errors of instability of application.

-## Use Pronouns
+## use pronouns
 Let things be as clear as possible.

-## Showing Architecture of Code
+## show architecture of code
-For showing the architecture of code of applications, so we have a basic point to improve architecture.
+By showing the architecture of code of applications, so we have a basic point to improve architecture.

-## Everything is an object
+## everything is an object
 "everything is an object."
 But an object is just anything with a type.

-## Everything is data, every object includes the db object
+## everything is data, every object includes the db object
 So everying is searchable, so we can build the application based on the benefit of searching engine of db.